veillette/opticsTextbook/content/Chap08Advanced_Instruments/AdvancedInstruments.md

 ```

-On the left in {numref}`Fig_8_05_NSOM` a topographic Atomic Force Mircoscopic (AFM) image is shown of a Photonics Band Gap (PBG) structure; next to it is an NSOM image measured with a collecting fiber set-up.
+On the left in {numref}`Fig_8_05_NSOM` a topographic Atomic Force Microscopic (AFM) image is shown of a Photonics Band Gap (PBG) structure; next to it is an NSOM image measured with a collecting fiber set-up.

 A warning is appropriate.
 Because in SNOM the fiber is very close to the sample, either to illuminate the sample or to collect the scattered near field, the fiber in general will influence the measurement, i.e. the field that one wants to detect is to a certain extent perturbed by the measuring device.